Food, glorious food! A career in the culinary arts

 These five Culinary Arts positions have an average salary of:

 It’s a career that values hard work and recognises both skills and experience.
 People will always want to eat out.
-It’s a social phenomenon that won’t be going away anytime soon.
+It’s a social phenomenon that won’t be going away anytime soon, or maybe you’re more interested in baking, we also have baking courses to explore!

 If you’d like to explore the educational opportunities to open these career-guided doors, why not take a browse of the options on offer here: